by Dr. C.H. Weaver M.D. Medical Editor, updated 11/2019

-Patients with relapsed or recurrent Hodgkin’s lymphoma are curable and can be further divided into two broad categories.
+Patients with relapsed or recurrent HL can be divided into two broad categories.
 Patients who fail to achieve an initial complete disappearance or remission of their cancer following a complete course of chemotherapy treatment are referred to as “induction failures.”
 Other patients achieve a complete remission to initial treatment and later experience a cancer recurrence.
-These patients are said to have relapsed or recurrent Hodgkin’s lymphoma.
-Relapse of cancer may occur several months to years after the initial remission; however, the majority of relapses occur within 2 years of initial treatment.
+These patients are said to have relapsed or recurrent HL.
+Relapse of HL may occur several months to years after the initial remission; however, the majority of relapses occur within 2 years of initial treatment.
+(1)

-Historically, patients that relapse with Hodgkin’s lymphoma were treated with additional chemotherapy using drugs to which the patient had not been previously exposed and or radiation therapy.
-Treatment of relapsed patients with several cycles of “salvage” chemotherapy produces a complete disappearance or remission of cancer in 30%-40% of patients and as many as 25% survive without an additional cancer relapse.
+Historically, patients with recurrent HL were treated with additional chemotherapy using drugs to which the patient had not been previously exposed and or radiation therapy.
+Treatment of relapsed patients with several cycles of “salvage” chemotherapy produces a complete disappearance or remission of cancer in 30%-40% of patients and as many as 20% survive without an additional cancer relapse.
+(1)

-Another trial published by researchers from the Royal Marsden Hospital reported long-term data including 195 patients with recurrent Hodgkin’s lymphoma who received an ASCT between 1985 and 2005.
+Researchers from the Royal Marsden Hospital have reported long-term data including 195 patients with recurrent HL who received an ASCT between 1985 and 2005.
+(6)

 - 61% of patients achieved a complete disappearance of cancer.